 Table 8 shows the results of the quintile portfolio analysis.
-The t-value of the timeseries differences in the first-fifth quintile portfolio returns of model 6 is 2.96, and this value is less than the value in the factor mimicking portfolio analysis.
-Even so, it still has a statistically significantly positive value at the 1% significant level, suggesting a positive cross-sectional interrelation between the COE estimated with our model and the expected stock returns.
+The t-value of the time-series differences in the first-fifth quintile portfolio returns of model 6 is 2.96, and this value is less than the value in the factor mimicking portfolio analysis.
+Even so, it still has a statistically significantly positive value, suggesting a positive cross-sectional interrelation between the COE estimated with our model and the expected stock returns.
 Moreover, the cross-sectional interrelation is stronger than for the COE estimated with the existing models.